twxia/gearbox-dca-bot/README.md

 This is a Solidity example of a DCA (Dollar-Cost Averaging) Bot using the Gearbox protocol.

 It does not include backend and frontend services.
 However, you can easily build a server with two endpoints: one to store signatures in a database, and another to provide available signatures to keeper bots.
 For frontend, you need to calculate the health risk related stuff and form the `Order` structure.
+(Please check `_prepareCreditAccountAndAuthorizeGearboxDCABot()` in the `GearboxDCA.t.sol` or the below flow chart to know more about it.)

 ## Flow Chart